A student makes note about observations in a biology lab

 Complete the SUNY statewide COR application form

-• English 11: Regents final exam score of 85 percent or higher or a final grade in the class of 85 percent or higher
+• English 11: Regents exam score of 85/higher or a final grade of 85/higher in the course

-• Algebra II: Regents final exam score of 75 percent or higher
+• Algebra II: Regents exam score of 65/higher

 Students who meet the English 11 or Algebra II requirements must submit an up-to-date transcript via the College Academy Secure Portal.